What is it?

 Among adolescent girls across developing countries, there remains a persistent unmet need for modern contraception.
 To resolve this, many organizations and projects have contributed to the evidence-base of best practices for adolescent girls to uptake modern contraception.

-What does this look like on the ground in Tanzania?
+What does this look like on the ground in Tanzania and how can these insights help drive the scale of girl-centered approaches?
 Here’s your chance to find out.

 Consider using it to:

 Dive into A360’s Kuwa Mjanja (Be Smart), an innovative program that delivers life skills and contraceptive counseling sessions—tailored to and branded for the unique needs of the girls we serve.
-It’s a girl-powered call to action that seeks to reframe the narrative about girls, and contraception, in Tanzania.
+It’s a girl-powered call to action that seeks to reframe the narrative about girls, and contraception.
+As we look to a future in which every Tanzanian girl can achieve her goals, we invite you to join us in sustaining the change we’ve already made – and hope these insights can help drive the scale up of girl-centered approaches across Tanzania